 - Compare your lists to your budget and see if they fit.
 You may need to discuss it with the builder if you are not sure.
 It is also possible to use home design software that has an estimator included in it.
 Some adjustments may be needed so the budget doesn’t blow out and leave you with not enough funds for furnishings and finishes.

 - Take your plot of ground into consideration when designing a home.
-Some plots are an odd shape while others may be steep.
+Some plots are an odd shape, while others may be steep.
 A home can be designed to take advantage of either or both.
 Orientation is also important to get the living rooms on the sunny side.
-That said, bedrooms should be at the back to minimise traffic noise.
-By working with your block you can save fees on excavating or building it up.
+That said, bedrooms should be at the back to minimize traffic noise.
+By working with your block, you can save fees on excavating or building it up.

 - Maximise traffic flow efficiency.
 Halls and doorways should be wide enough for furniture to be taken through; a door between the kitchen and garage is convenient.
 Light switches and outlets should be placed appropriately.

 - Have centrally situated heating and cooling to ensure a stable temperature throughout.

 - Keep the plumbing in one area to reduce the cost of pipes.

 - Plan with expansion in mind, especially if you are young and plan to start a family in the future.

 - You don’t have to do it all at once.
 Get the main house done first, and you can add extensions, garages, decks, or a basement later on when you can better afford it.